Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 value would then be used to compute the pre-shared key to give the client.
 When the client later advertises the bearer token back, it can be decrypted by the server to identify the provisional certificate to respond with and to re-compute the pre-shared key for the connection.
-This minimizes the operational burden on the server and also effectively preserves client privacy.
+This minimizes the server operational burden and also effectively preserves client privacy.

 ## Handling Forks